usnistgov/FIPS201/_FIPS201/frontend.md

 Cardholder-To-External (CTE) authentication
 : Credential elements used by the card to prove the identity of the cardholder to an external entity such as a host computer system.
-Examples include the biometric data records, symmetric keys, asymmetric keys, and the fingerprint biometric templates for OCC-AUTH.
+Examples include the biometric data records for BIO and BIO-A, symmetric keys, asymmetric keys, and the fingerprint biometric templates for OCC-AUTH.

 ### 4.2.1 Cardholder Unique Identifier (CHUID) {#s-4-2-1}